Vakore/Derisory-Demo/README.md

 v1.31
 - Fixed a subtle performance issue with fullscreen.
 Had little impact unless recording the screen, has now been fixed.
 Lowering the screen scale can increase performance even further but can cause blur.

+v1.32
+- Fixed a auto-frame fixation mechanism to use whichever one is closer to 60fps when the different is greater than 4 frames(diff 8)

+Known bugs:
-* Known bugs: having multiple buttons set to an action on keyboard effects controller.
+* Having multiple buttons set to an action on keyboard effects controller.
 I am not super concerned about this right now, but just note that you should not have the same button bound to multiple actions on keyboard if you want to use controller.
 I am just saying this for those who want to use UP to jump and attack up.
 If you only use keyboard, do not worry about this.

 * Using UP to jump and attack upwards has not been tested for everything, so it probably won't work in some places, especially the new Sleep Frog Swamp content.
 You'll either have to not bind them to the same button or unbind them when you need to.